 We will use our own jerry cans, colored blue to distinguish them from the ubiquitous yellow jerries that are everywhere.
 Clients will pay a small deposit on each jerry can, in case they lose or damage them.
 Swapping out our own jerry cans allows for faster drop-off, and it's built-in advertisement—no one else in Uganda has blue jerry cans.
 Seriously, every single one is yellow.

 Our clients will be able to order water, and pay for it, through their cell phones, without even having to leave their homes.
-Virtually every Ugandan has a cell phone with money loaded onto it, even if it's just a brick phone, and paying for services through your phone is well established in much of Africa as a common practice.
+Virtually every Ugandan has a cheap cell phone with money loaded onto it, through a nationwide service called Mobile Money.
+They can pay for services through your phone is well established in much of Africa as a common practice.
+If they prefer, they can come to a small storefront we will have set up at our site, and they can deposit cash into their account to pay in advance for their delivered water.

 Without having to handle money transactions, drivers wouldn't be interrupted on their routes and would only have to drop-and-go at each address, much like mail delivery in the US.